 We don't have the economic weight or the geopolitical strength that the United States or China does.

-A lot of your listeners are involved in swine and maybe also cattle feeding and other animal enterprises, the feed is relatively inexpensive but the problem is this is an ongoing cycle.
+A lot of your listeners are involved in swine and maybe also cattle feeding and other animal enterprises.

+The feed is relatively inexpensive but the problem is, this is an ongoing cycle.

 If you go through a prolonged period in which grains and oilseeds are cheap and it weighs in on the profitability of those producers, eventually you'll see a cutback in production and when that happens feed will get expensive again and then it transfers back over to malaise on the livestock side.